grafana/loki/docs/usage.md

 - `|~` line matches regular expression.
 - `!~` line does not match regular expression.

+The regex expression accepts [RE2 syntax](https://github.com/google/re2/wiki/Syntax).
+The matching is case-sensitive by default and can be switched to case-insensitive prefixing the regex with `(?i)`.

 ### Query Language Extensions

 The query language is still under development to support more features, e.g.,: